wcrasta/SWA-Scraper/README.md

 5. Edit app.py with your twilio details.

 ## Usage
 Scrapes the Southwest website according to the interval you set.
+For best results when using this program, I recommend setting the interval between 2-3 hours.
+A more frequent interval than that might be excessive.
 When the price goes under a certain amount, you will be notified via text message.

 `--one-way # Optional.
 By default, a round trip is assumed.`